jeffreykegler/old_kollos/notes/design/intermediate.md

 Internal symbols need to be declared before they are used in a KIR rule.
-These two calls declare `sym1` to be a terminal symbol and `sym2` to be a medial symbol
+These two calls declare `sym1` to be a terminal symbol and `sym2` to be a medial symbol.
-(that is, not the start symbol and not a terminal).
+(A symbol is medial if and only if it is not the start symbol and not a terminal).

 ### Rule declarators

 ```
-    kir.rule(g, id, xid, lhs, rhs1, rhs2)
+    kir.rule(g, id, xid, options, lhs, rhs1, rhs2)
-    kir.xalternative(g, xid, id, action, options)
 ```
-The first of the statements above
-(`kir.rule()`)
+The
+`kir.rule()` statement
 declares a rule for grammar `g`.
 The ID of the internal rule is `id`.
 The ID of the external alternative is `xid`.
+`options` is either a table of options, or `nil`,
 Its LHS is `lhs`.
 Its RHS symbols are `rhs1` and `rhs2`.
 The number of RHS symbols may vary from 0 on up.

-The first of the two statements above (`kir.alternative()`), declares the external alternative ID, `xid`, whose "top" internal rule is `id`.
-`action` specified a LUA function which contains the action for the alternative.
-`options` is a Lua table specified the options.

-It may turn out that actions need to be other things besides Lua functions.
-Often it is desirable to implement "built-in" actions, for example.

-As we will see when I describe the rewrites, alternatives may be broken up into many internal rules.
+As we will see when Jeffrey describes the grammar rewrites, alternatives may be broken up into many internal rules.
 Of the rules into which an alternative is broken up, one and only one will be the "top" rule.
 Only the top rule of an alternative will have a semantics associated with it.

+The `options` argument must be defined if and only if the rule being declared is a top rule.
+If `options` is defined, it must be a table.
+If one of its keys is `action`, it specifies the action of the rule.
+The action may represent a built-in action, or may be a LUA function.
+Details of the built-in action are left unspecified, for the moment.

 ### Compile grammar
 ```